See Academic Standards.

 A competitive spirit of fair play and good sportsmanship is encouraged in order to provide all with a wholesome recreational experience.
 Participants and staff are asked to conduct themselves in a manner consistent with, and in support of, those values set forth by Utah Valley University.

-Students will need a 3.0 cumulative GPA and one-year of university work, to join the more than 85,000 students who have been placed in life-changing exchange situations which challenged their thinking, expanded their educational, personal experiences, and encouraged them to take risks.
+Students will need a 2.5 cumulative GPA and one-year of university work to join these students who have been placed in life-changing exchange situations which challenged their thinking, expanded their educational and personal experiences, and encouraged them to take healthy risks.

-Within the Uvu community misunderstandings and disagreements needing resolution occur.
-The Uvu Ombuds is a mediator who is familiar with campus policies, student’s rights and responsibilities, and can help find useful options within these guidelines.
+Within the UVU community misunderstandings and disagreements needing resolution occur.
+The UVU Ombuds is a mediator and resource who is familiar with campus policies, student’s rights and responsibilities, and can help find useful options within these guidelines.
 In order to serve as a mediator, as opposed to an advocate, the Ombuds neutrally and objectively listens to all problems and works with the parties involved to find a solution.
 The Ombuds may be used as a resource for help in a variety of difficult situations.
 The Ombuds can help with: